RKochenderfer/BruhBot/README.md

 Custom discord bot

 ## Build commands

-`docker buildx build --platform linux/amd64,linux/arm64,linux/arm/v7 -t gimpflamingo/bruhbot --push .`
+`docker build . -t ghcr.io/rkochenderfer/bruhbot --push`

 ## Adding a new command

 1. Add the command to the Command enum at Command.ts
 2. Add the command to the methodMao in MessageMap.ts